 Inviting Students to the World of Math Through Books and Games

-This grant under Math Curriculum was awarded to Carrie Rios and will benefit 651 students this coming year.
+This grant under Math Curriculum was awarded to Carrie Rios and will benefit 651 students.

 Literature and games are perfect vehicles to help students see numbers in everyday life.
 Facilitating classroom lessons and Makerspace opportunities that allow all students to interact with games and books will draw our Chandler Cheetahs into a world of math that builds mathematical, spatial, and logical reasoning.

-This grant under Science/STEAM Curriculum was awarded to Shelby Caraway and will benefit 150 students this coming year.
+This grant under Science/STEAM Curriculum was awarded to Shelby Caraway and will benefit 150 students.

 Full STEAM ahead!
 Chandler Elementary is excited to have Engineering Design Challenge materials available for STEAM club and available for teachers to check out for use in their own classroom.
 We enjoy promoting communication, collaboration, critical thinking skills, and creativity and engineering design challenges incorporate all of these!

-This grant under Science/STEAM Curriculum was awarded to Stephanie Gardner and will benefit 100 students this coming year.
+This grant under Science/STEAM Curriculum was awarded to Stephanie Gardner and will benefit 100 students.

 Students will build circuits and explore conductivity with Squishy Circuits.
 These kits will help the kids get hand-on experience with complicated circuits building their knowledge of this difficult skill.